[3.13] 1h Impale Cyclone Slayer. All content viable with cheap gear. No required items.

 Endless Hunger - Full stun immunity with a decent attack speed buff aswell being unaffected by bleed, however it comes at the cost of an ascendancy point and those are quite competitive.

 Unwavering Focus - Cluster jewel notable.
 They give 40% stun avoid each aswell as a decent dps buff.
-You will want atleast 2x of these on medium clusters and preferably 20% elsewhere, most likely in the form of a betrayal craft or anoint.
+You will want atleast 2x of these on medium clusters and preferably 20% elsewhere, most likely in the form of harvest implicit, betrayal craft or anoint.

 Anoints - There are currently 3 anoints wich all fill the remaining 20% for Unwavering Focus, being Lucidity(Utiliy), Heart of Oak(Life) and Unpredictable Offense(DPS).
 This also comes at the cost of our anoint slot meaning we will be slightly less efficient in dps/life.